-The city's economy, originally chiefly industrial with shoemaking a large sector, has changed throughout the eighties and nineties to a service-based economy.
-Norwich Union, an Aviva company, still dominates these, but has been joined by other insurance and financial services companies such as Virgin Money.
+The city's economy was originally chiefly industrial with shoemaking being a large sector, which has changed throughout the eighties and nineties to a service-based economy.
+Aviva, formerly Norwich Union, still dominates these, but has been joined by other insurance and financial services companies such as Virgin Money and Marsh.

-New developments on the former Boulton and Paul site include the Riverside entertainment complex with nightclubs and other venues featuring the usual national leisure brands.
+In 1999, the former Boulton and Paul site was redeveloped into the Riverside entertainment complex.
+It now features many restaurants, bars and entertainment for all ages.
 Nearby, the football stadium has been upgraded with more residential property development alongside the river Wensum.

-Norwich has long been associated with the manufacture of mustard.
-The world famous Colman's brand, with its yellow packaging, was founded in 1814 and continues to operate from its factory at Carrow.
-Colman's is now being exported world wide by its parent company Unilever (Unilever UK Export) putting Norwich on the map of British heritage brands.
+Norwich is often associated with the manufacturing of mustard.
+In 1814 the now world famous Colman’s brand of mustard was founded which continues, to this day, to operate from its factory at Carrow.
+Now owned by Unilever, Colman’s is exported to countries across the globe which puts Norwich on the map of Britain’s heritage brands.